 Without question, CLARITY – TRUST – and VISION will do wonders with your managers.
 Use the empathetic backdrop to your advantage, but don’t bank on it to bear the weight of the burdens that your managers are bound to bring you.
 Just because you’ve been a manager and are a manager doesn’t mean you’re a mind reader – remember that.

 Do you want to accelerate your career?
-Go here: 4 Career Coaching Options
+Go here: LEADERSHIP COACHING.

 Do you want a proven game-plan for management career success?
 If so, check out Doug and Rick’s best selling book, Superstar Leadership book.